If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life so much easier.

 1. Passenger Elevators:

 Passenger elevators are elevators designed to transport people around a building.
 These elevators are commonly found in apartment buildings, tenant-owner associations, offices, and public places, including dwelling houses, administrative and residential buildings, hotels, banks, and offices, and have upper and lower machine rooms.
-The size, speed, and interior options of these elevators can vary greatly depending on their intended use.
-Passenger elevators are built with load capacities of 225, 300, 320, 400, 500, 630, 1000, and 1275 kg and movement speeds of up to 2 m/sec.
-The passenger elevators commonly have the following characteristics:
+These elevators’ size, speed, and interior options vary greatly depending on their intended use.
+Passenger elevators have load capacities of 225, 300, 320, 400, 500, 630, 1000, and 1275 kg and movement speeds of up to 2 m/sec.
+Passenger elevators commonly have the following characteristics:

 • a smooth run and improved stopping accuracy;